dennzimm/npmrc-replace-env/README.md

 pnpm add npmrc-replace-env
 ```

-[!NOTE]
-While installing the package is an option, it's important to note that it's not required to use the utility.
+**Note**: While installing the package is an option, it's important to note that it's not required to use the utility.
 The utility can be invoked directly with npx without installing the package.

 ## Usage